uxdreaming/LogSeq-Clean-Sidebar/README.md

 ## Usage

-1. Click on the plugin icon to open settings
+1. Click on the plugin settings (Settings → Plugins → Clean Sidebar)
 2. Toggle the elements you want to hide
 3. Configure sorting and filtering options as needed
+4. Changes apply instantly

 ## Development